chrpng/png-photography/README.md

 2021-07-13 Set max size for sidebar/header at larger breakpoints so image take up more of the available space.

-2021-07-14 Fix issue where gatsby-plugin-image does not pass sizes attribute and thus always picks the largest image to load.
+2021-07-14 Fixed issue where gatsby-plugin-image does not pass sizes attribute and thus always picks the largest image to load.
 Passed in sizes prop manually.
 Also is now loading different images for thumbnail (smaller) and lightbox view (larger)

+2021-07-15 Added SEO

 ### Need to do
 * BUG: Unintentional layout of #main element on 1920w+